-Attorney shall comply with the SBE provisions contained in the TJPA Small Business Enterprise Program and incorporated into this Agreement as though fully set forth, including, but not limited to, achieving and maintaining the SBE goal as submitted by Attorney in its Proposal of one hundred percent (100%), unless the TJPA requests or approves utilization of a legal services subcontractor that is a non-SBE.
+Attorney shall comply with the SBE provisions contained in the TJPA Small Business Enterprise Program and incorporated into this Agreement as though fully set forth, including, but not limited to, achieving and maintaining the SBE goal as submitted by Attorney in its Proposal of 100 percent.
 Failure of the Attorney to comply with any of these requirements, or to submit compelling documentation acceptable to the TJPA detailing the good faith efforts to comply, shall be deemed a material breach of this Agreement.